MinaMonsi/Git-for-Web-Development-Project/README.md

 Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/M94mbzuHGQoMg6F3e/w9GqZYCQ2YoZZf).

 The completion of these questions is mandatory for MVP.
 However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
 This is Lambda School testing itself!
 Please answer honestly and to the best of your ability without using external references.
-HI
+HIS

 ## Task 3: Stretch
 Stretch Review questions: